Parasites: Common Parasites Found Inside and Outside a Dog

 Summary: There are many types of parasites that you should be watching out for on and in your dog.
 By educating yourself with what to watch out for, you may recognize certain signs of parasitic infection with your dog.
 We provide an overview of these many types of parasites.

 Internal parasites are commonly called worms.
 They live inside of a dog.
-This section will list the most common internal parasites found in dogs below:
+This section will list the most common dog parasites found internally in dogs below:

 • TAPEWORMS: These are very common.
 They are long and segmented worms.
 Tapeworms are found in fleas and some raw meat.
 If a dog has fleas or eats small dead animals he is likely to have tapeworms.